firozanawar/firozanawar/README.md

 - 🔭 I’m currently working on Paytm Mini Apps.
 - 🌱 I’m currently learning H5 pages and Nodejs
-- 👯 I’m looking to collaborate on Youtube
+- 👯 I’m looking to collaborate on open source Android project
 - 🤔 I’m looking for help with Nodejs
 - 💬 Ask me about Android
 - 📫 How to reach me:  [Linkedin](https://www.linkedin.com/in/firozanwar/) , [Twitter](https://twitter.com/firozanawar)